 Is Genuine Leather a Real Leather?
 Quality, Durability, and More

-So, how can you tell if genuine leather is real leather or just clever marketing?
+So, is genuine leather worth your money, or just clever marketing?
 Let’s break it down.

 1. What Is Genuine Leather?